Blueberry17/wordle/README.md

 # Wordle
-GUI-based Wordle clone using Tkinter and other standard libraries.
+Modular GUI-based Wordle clone using Tkinter and other standard libraries.
+Focus on building from scratch with error handling.